Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Numerical Experiments

-\textbf{Algorithm implementation.} In this experiment, we set the initialization $x^{0} = 12\mathbf{e}_{6}$ and sample budget $M = 1\mathbf{e}8$.
+In the numerical experiment, we test three smoothing parameters $\eta_{1} = 0.3$, $\eta_{2} = 0.5$, and $\eta_{3} = 0.8$.
 We adopt the expected square residual $\mathbb{E}[\| G^{\eta}_{\gamma_{R}}(x^{R}) \|^{2}]$ as the convergence measure.
 The convergence in expectation is shown in Figure \ref{RS-RSG-figure}, averaged over $10$ sample paths.
-Tables \ref{RS-RSG-table-1} and \ref{RS-RSG-table-2} illustrate the required iterations and samples to achieve prescribed residual levels for different $\eta$.
-We may conclude that, although a smaller $\eta$ results in a better approximation (see Theorem \ref{rs-approx-main-thm}), it also requires more iterations and samples.
+Tables \ref{RS-RSG-table} illustrates the required iterations and samples to achieve prescribed residual levels for different $\eta$.
+We may observe that, although a smaller $\eta > 0$ results in a better approximation (see Theorem \ref{rs-approx-main-thm}), it also requires more iterations and samples.